AlphaSue/GettingAndCleaningData_Project/README.md

   transformations that were used to create the output datasets, and the source data.
 - 'run_analysis.R' - An R script which performs the transformations.
-- 'activitydata.csv' - A derived data file described in the CodeBook.
+- 'activitydata.txt' - A derived data file described in the CodeBook.
-- 'summarydata.csv' - A derived data file described in the CodeBook.
+- 'summarydata.txt' - A derived data file described in the CodeBook.

 ## To re-generate the derived data files: